calaldees/teachingWorkshops/teacherEducation/computingAcrossCurriculum.md

 TODO:
+* Non specialists (and maybe new computing teachers) don't know the tools.
+They just need to be told/shown - they can't self discover and evaluate the effectivness
+* We should not encroach or derail other subjects with yor CS.
+We should use the tool to enhance the other subjects
+* Venn diram 'CS Heavy' -- 'Content Heavy' and the right zone in the middle
+    * However we need to keep the cognative load at 50% for each - we can't go full throttle with both (find the research)
 * TES [Why a decade of knowledge-rich curriculum has not served pupils as promised](https://www.tes.com/magazine/analysis/general/why-decade-knowledge-rich-curriculum-has-not-served-pupils-promised) 2022 (paywall)
     * > Ofsted's deep-dive investigation into subjects is to determine the extent of subject knowledge and whether the knowledge they find is substantive, disciplinary or inter-disciplinary.
     * > If a primary pupil, having spent all afternoon painting a picture of a Roman soldier, neither improved in painting nor knew more about Roman soldiers, was it time well spent?